Reed-CompBio/spras/docs/tutorial/intermediate.rst

 Along with differences in their inputs nodes, pathway reconstruction algorithms also interpret the input interactome differently.

-- Some can handle directed interactomes, others work only with undirected interactomes, and a few support mixed directionaltiy interactomes.
+- Some algorithms can handle only fully directed interactomes.
+These interactomes include edges with a specific direction (A -> B).
+- Others work only with fully undirected interactomes.
+These interactomes have edges without direction (A - B).
+- And some support mixed-directionaltiy interactomes.
+These interactomes contain both directed and undirected edges.

 SPRAS automatically converts the user-provided edge file into the format expected by each algorithm, ensuring that the directionality of the interactome matches the algorithm's requirements.

-An example of an edge file required by SPRAS follows a tab-separated format:
+An example of an edge file required by SPRAS follows a tab-separated format. where ``U`` indicates an undirected edge and ``D`` indicates a directed edge:

 .. code-block:: text